OREL-group/orel-group.github.io/index.md

 ### 2018
 __November__  Publication: [Origins of the Embryo: Self-organization through cybernetic regulation](https://www.sciencedirect.com/science/article/abs/pii/S0303264718302065?via%3Dihub). _Biosystems_, 173, 73-82.

 __Summer__  Congratulations to Sam Felder and Cheng-Hsun (Jim) Hsueh for being selected as Google Summer of Code Scholars (sponsored by [INCF](https://incf.org)).
 They will be mentored by Dr Bradly Alicea.

+### Other Milestones
+Robert Stone and Bradly Alicea.
+The Foundations of Control and Cognition: The Every Good Regulator Theorem. _Figshare_, 10.6084/m9.figshare.
+1559095.v3